Do students from outside the European Union have to pay tuition in the program?

 Unfortunately, the University of Iceland does not offer any scholarships (but then it does not charge any tuition).
 Most of our students support themselves from student loans or scholarships from their home country or their own personal savings.

 What is the cost of living in Iceland?

 Yes, there is student housing on campus, but availability is limited.
 Some of our students live in student housing on campus, but many live off campus in rented rooms or shared apartments.
 See also accommodation for students.

 In the entry requirements, it is stated that applicants must hold a Bachelor’s degree with “a medieval component”.
 What does that mean?

-The medieval component refers to one or more successfully completed university courses on some aspect of the Middle Ages, including (but not limited to) medieval literature, medieval history, medieval art, medieval philosophy, or medieval archeology.
+The medieval component refers to one or more successfully completed university courses on some aspect of the Middle Ages, including (but not limited to) medieval literature, medieval history, medieval art, medieval philosophy, or medieval archaeology.
 More on entry requirements.

 No, a full degree, a major or a minor specifically in Medieval Studies is not required.
 Some background in medieval studies is necessary, however.
-Such a background could consist of one or more university courses on some aspect of the Middle Ages, including (but not limited to) medieval literature, medieval history, medieval art, medieval philosophy, or medieval archeology.
+Such a background could consist of one or more university courses on some aspect of the Middle Ages, including (but not limited to) medieval literature, medieval history, medieval art, medieval philosophy, or medieval archaeology.
 More on entry requirements.